 Pop.
 Burst.
 Puncture.
 Drain.
 Lance.

 It’s the same question.
-Should I open it up and get the fluid out?
+Should I open this blister up and get the fluid out?
 This is the most common blister question I’m asked

 "Should I pop this blister in these circumstances?"

 Because it depends entirely on your blister (size, location, your foot) and your situation (for example, are you about to leave home to run a marathon, half way through the race or have you just finished?).
 I’ll demonstrate the point further.
 But first, it helps to properly understand the risks associated with popping a blister.

 What are the risks of popping blisters on the feet?

 Dealing with the pain of a foot blister, the inconvenience of blister treatment and the downtime in waiting for it to resolve is bad enough.
 But an infection is a whole different story.
 It makes your blister more sore, requires more of your attention and things can go nasty quickly.
 So you need medical help close at hand.
 And let's face it, while they're tucked away in your shoes, feet spend a lot of time in a dirty, dark, warm, moist environment that lends itself to bacterial infection.
 And when not in shoes, out feet are what connects us to the ground - a source of limitless germs.
 So foot blisters are particularly prone to infection.

 Signs your blister is infected

 An infected blister requires at least a topical antiseptic (like Betadine) and possibly oral antibiotics.

 What constitutes a medical emergency?